camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/aws-ec2.md

 ssh -L 26500:${CAMUNDA_IP}:26500 -L 8080:${CAMUNDA_IP}:8080 -L 9090:${CAMUNDA_IP}:9090 admin@${BASTION_HOST}
 ```

-6. **(optional) turn off bastion host**
+### Turn off bastion host (optional)

-If you've used the bastion host for access, you can turn it off when it's no longer needed for direct access to the EC2 instances.
+If you used the [bastion host](#turn-off-bastion-host-optional) for access, it can be turned off when longer needed for direct access to the EC2 instances.

-To do this, set the `enable_jump_host` variable to `false` in the `variables.tf` file and reapply Terraform.
+To turn off the bastion host, set the `enable_jump_host` variable to `false` in the `variables.tf` file, and reapply Terraform.

-## Verify connectivity to Camunda 8
+## 3. Verify connectivity to Camunda 8

 Using Terraform, you can obtain the HTTP endpoint of the Application Load Balancer and interact with Camunda through the [REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).

-For retrieving the Camunda endpoint you can do the following:

-1. Go to the Terraform folder
+1. Navigate to the Terraform folder:

 ```sh
 cd camunda-deployment-references-main/aws/ec2/terraform
 ```

-2. Retrieve the Application Load Balancer output
+2. Retrieve the Application Load Balancer output:

 ```sh
 terraform output -raw alb_endpoint
 ```

-3. Use the REST API to communicate with Camunda
+3. Use the REST API to communicate with Camunda:

-With the endpoint you can follow the example as outlined in [the documentation](/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md) to authenticate and retrieve the cluster topology.
+Follow the example in the [REST API documentation](/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md) to authenticate and retrieve the cluster topology.

+## Manage Camunda 8

-## Upgrade Camunda 8
+### Upgrade Camunda 8

 :::info Direct upgrade not supported
 Upgrading directly from a Camunda 8.6 release to 8.7 is not supported and cannot be performed.